About

 About me

-I am a theoretical physicist by training, and remain active in scientific research.
-I am also interested in studying and modelling financial markets, and I am an active day trader (it is inside knowledge that many physicist's also participate in the markets).
+I am a theoretical physicist by training.
+And, yes, I remain active in scientific research.
+I am also interested in studying and modelling financial markets, and I am an active day trader (it is inside knowledge that many physicist's also participate in the markets in one way or another).

-The purpose of this blog is, firstly, to serve as a document of my journey in day trading.
-Secondly, my goal is to describe my understanding of the microstructure theory of markets and in taking a first-principle quantitative approach to trading.
+The purpose of this blog is, firstly, to serve as a document of my journey in day trading (think of it as retail trading from a physicist's perspective).
+Secondly, my goal is to describe my understanding of the microstructure theory of markets and, what I would describe as, a first-principle quantitative approach to trading.
 As an academic and scientist, emphasis is placed mainly on a research and scientific orientated approach to studying market behaviour.
-A key theme that will run throughout this blog is inference: extracting signal from noisy data with as minimal assumptions as possible, and with clearly testable hypotheses.
+A key theme that will run throughout this blog (as I foresee it) is inference: extracting signal from noisy data with as minimal assumptions as possible, and with clearly testable hypotheses.